Development guide

 Here, we give an overview of a development setup for Armada that is closely aligned with how Armada is built and tested in CI.

-Then, use the following commands to setup a local Armada system.
+1. Use the following commands to set up a local Armada system:

 # Download Go dependencies.